storyblok/php-management-api-client/README.md

 ```

 ## Handling the Personal Access Token
+To access the Management API and interact with its endpoints, you need to follow two steps:

+- Retrieve a Personal Access Token (or an OAuth token).
+- Store the token securely and make it available to your application (e.g., in an environment variable or another secure location).

+> The token for accessing the Management API differs from the Access Token used for the Content Delivery API.

+To obtain a proper token for accessing the Management API you can choose:

+- **Personal Access Token**: Navigate to [your Storyblok account settings](https://app.storyblok.com/#/me/account?tab=token) and click on "Generate new token."
+- **OAuth Token**: Follow the steps outlined in [this guide on authentication apps](https://www.storyblok.com/docs/plugins/authentication-apps).

-Instead of handling the access token directly in the source code, you should consider handling it via environment variables.
+Once you have your Token, instead of storing the access token directly in the source code, you should consider handling it via environment variables.
 For example, you can create the `.env` file (if it does not already exist) and set a parameter for storing the Personal Access Token.

 Then, for loading the environment variable, you can use the PHP "dotenv" package: